amirmasoudabdol/Bilbo/docs/research-workflow.md

 In this stage, Researcher selects the first hacking strategy from his list, **H₁** and applies it on Experiment.
 This process is highlighted in light blue, **Hack Experiment using Hᵢ**.
 After each QRP, researcher has a chance to collect the altered results for later investigation, we refer to this process as **Stashing**.

-Whether Researcher performs a stashing process, or not, he continues to another **Selection→Decision** sequence where he evaluates the altered Experiment after applying H₁.
+Whether Researcher performs a stashing process, he continues to another **Selection→Decision** sequence where he evaluates the altered Experiment after applying H₁.
 The selection procedure is defined by an another [set of policy chains](/decision-strategies.md#policies#policy-chain-sets) — **After Hacking Selection** — which either leads to an empty submission or an unique submission.
-Right after selection, researcher needs to *decide* whether he is going to continue the hacking procedure, or not — **Will Continue Hacking Decision.** If researcher decides to continue the hacking procedure, he would then choose the next hacking strategy, **H<sub>i+1</sub>**, and repeat the same process.
+Right after selection, researcher needs to *decide* whether he is going to continue the hacking procedure — **Will Continue Hacking Decision.** If researcher decides to continue the hacking procedure, he would then choose the next hacking strategy, **H<sub>i+1</sub>**, and repeat the same process.

 ### Stashing and Post-QRP Selection